sooraj-citta/ocean-python-lib/README.md

 ## Installation
 #### Via building library
 * Clone the folder using git clone or download.
-* Within the folder run the following command `python setup.py install`.
+* Within the folder run the following command `python setup.py sdist`.
 * Open the **dist** folder and run pip install from there.
 This will install the library locally.
 #### Via testPypi
 * Use this command to install the library from testPypi directly `pip install --index-url https://test.pypi.org/simple/  citta`